-i-clicker : Throughout the course, I will be making extensive use of the i-clicker classroom response system in order to enhance your understanding of the material and promote classroom participation.
+i▶clicker: Throughout the course, I will be making extensive use of the i▶clicker classroom response system in order to enhance your understanding of the material and promote classroom participation.
 Note that i-clicker participation constitutes a portion of your grade in this course.
-You are required to bring your i-clicker to each class and to ensure that it has functional batteries.
-You may either use a remote purchaseable at the bookstore or you may use a laptop, iPhone/iPad (iOS 10+), or Android (OS 5.0+) device.
+You are required to bring your ivelicker or an internet enabled device that runs a web browser or the REEF app to each class.
+If you are using a physical clicker, it is your responsibility to ensure that it has functional batteries.
+You may either use a remote purchaseable at the bookstore, a remote loanable from UMSU's Answer's booth for a deposit, or you may use a laptop, iPhone/iPad (iOS 10+), or Android (OS 5.0+) device.
 You will need to make a free REEF account either through their app or at the website, https://app.reef-education.com/.
-Once registered you will need to add my class.
+Once registered you will need to add my class in your app or web profile.
 It is very important that you register using your U of M email and use your 7-digit student ID.
-If you are using a physical iClicker remote, you will have to add your ID number (found on the back by the barcode) to your profile in REEF.
+If you are using a physical iClicker remote, you will have to add your clicker ID number (found on the back by the barcode) to your profile page in REEF.
+Before your first class using iClickers, you must go to UMLearn and, in the iClicker Link section of the content browser, clicker "iClicker Reef Course Registration Page", and sign in to your REEF account to link your account to the UMLearn Gradebook.

-The use of another student's i clicker constitutes impersonation and is strictly forbidden under the University of Manitoba's academic dishonesty policy.
+The use of another student's irclicker constitutes impersonation and is strictly forbidden under the University of Manitoba's academic dishonesty policy.
 (See page 4.)

-Echo360: This class is part of a pilot project using the Echo360 software and all lectures will be video captured and available for viewing online.
+Echo360: This class is using the Echo360 software and all lectures will be video captured and available for viewing online.
 The video will capture from about the first row of seats forward.
 Should you have privacy concerns, please contact the Privacy Office as given in the section on Crowdmark.
 The videos will be available via a link to the Echo360 portal in Crowdmark.
 If you are using a smart device to follow the slides, you can view the slides via the portal to mark questions for further study as you go along.
 When you review the videos and slides after class, you will have the ability to ask questions that are marked to specific times in the video or slides.
 We will discuss further functionality in class.
-The videos will not be used for any other purposes than your studying and will be not used in subsequent terms.
+The videos will not be used for any other purposes than your studying.